divblox/divblox.github.io/basic-training-exercise.md

 Next, we will set up our component JavaScript to send the selected function (and include the additional output if required) to the backend, and return whatever output the function provided to the front end.

-we will again be using the `dxRequestInternal` function for backend/frontend communication.
+We will again be using the `dxRequestInternal` function for backend/frontend communication.

-The code that was replaced the default 3 second loading function for our button is:
+The code that replaces the default 3 second loading function for our button is:

 ```javascript
 dxRequestInternal(